Thursday, November 5, 2015

 Another huge issue is that informal settlements are not regulated.
 Which means a south african can own multiple properties in multiple informal settlements, renting out to foreigners at premium rates.
 These communities give huge sums of finance to the street committees.
 Its my understanding that very minimal rates and taxes or finance goes back into the system to help support roads and infrastructure in the community.
 Its really the formal sector that pays for all of that.
 Some people are making huge profit in this area.
 However thats all in the private sector not controlled by councils.

-As professionals one is having to rewrite the entire national building regulation document on the plans.
+As architectural professionals we are having to rewrite the entire national building regulation documents on our formal sector submission plans.
 In the formal built environment, If ones plans clearly have notes like, all building work to be in accordance with the relevant national building regulations and performed by qualified and registered contractors to meet with local authority regulations.
-And a structural engineer will be appointed by the owner of the property to check and approve structural integrity of design. etc etc. surely one doesn’t now still have to put every single note that is in the national building regs onto ones plans.
-Their are plans examiners in cape town who spend days writing essays of notes that are found in the national building regs, for professionals now to painstakingly add national building regulation notes to documents, which takes a long time. surely linking ones plans to this massive document is enough, surely making sure the owner knows that he needs to appoint suitably qualified contractors and a structural engineer will take care of the detail.
+And a structural engineer will be appointed by the owner of the property to check and approve structural integrity of design. etc etc. surely one doesn’t now still have to put every single note that is in the national building regs onto ones plans as well?
+Their are plans examiners in cape town who spend days writing essays of notes that are found in the national building regs, for professionals now to painstakingly add national building regulation notes to all documents, which takes a long time. surely linking ones plans to this massive document is enough, surely making sure the owner knows that he needs to appoint suitably qualified contractors and a structural engineer will take care of the detail.
 Once plans have been passed zoning and scrutiny fees are paid, surely it should be an easy enough approval stamp.
+The informal built environment not a single regulation gets upheld or checked.

-So we have 1 system that is completely over regulated on a first world level and getting much worse and another built system that completely is allowed to go forward unregulated.
-Surely we can find a system that works down the middle somewhere so both can converge.
+So we have 1 system that is completely over regulated on a first world building standard level and getting much worse.

-Hopefully the council for the built environment can start solving this massive issue which is bringing an entire industry to its knees. crippling job creation and holding up the economy.
-The SA economy needs work to be created – it cannot be created if the very building plans are being held up for years due to petty tin soldier type mindedness.
+Hopefully the council for the built environment can start solving this massive, massive issue which is bringing an entire industry to its knees.
+Crippling job creation and holding up the economy.
+The SA economy needs work to be created – it cannot be created if the very building plans are being held up for years due to petty tin soldier type officialDOM mad mindedness.

 What incentives are there for an informal settlement dweller to become upwardly mobile.
-So they are able to live in the formal sector?
-At the moment a huge amount of people will never bridge the great chasm of formal informal divide.
+So they are able to live in the formal sector one day?
+At the moment a huge amount of people will never bridge the great chasm of informal to formal built environment divide.

-A solution and a more equal way forward needs to be found asap – or we will simply all sink further in a red tape kwagmire of apathy.
+A solution and a more equal way forward needs to be found asap – or we will simply all sink further in a red tape kwagmire of complete apathy.
+While genuine families suffer under the weight of greed and whole sale incompetence living under deplorable conditions.

 yours sincerely